jfalameda/refinerycms-dynamicfields/readme.md

 This plugin allows you to create models dynamically and attach them to pages in order to request customizable information and to present it later on the front-end.

 Author: José Fernández Alameda.

-This plugin still is still in beta and bugs might be found.
+This plugin is still in beta and bugs might be found.
 Please report!

 ![Plugin image](http://josealameda.se/dynamicfields/tab.png "Plugin image")